github/docs/content/apps/oauth-apps/building-oauth-apps/differences-between-github-apps-and-oauth-apps.md

 The rate limit for {% data variables.product.prodname_github_app %}s using an installation access token scales with the number of repositories and number of organization users.
 Conversely, {% data variables.product.prodname_oauth_app %}s have lower rate limits and do not scale.

 There is one case where an {% data variables.product.prodname_oauth_app %} is preferred over a {% data variables.product.prodname_github_app %}.
-If your app needs to access enterprise resources, you should use an {% data variables.product.prodname_oauth_app %} because a {% data variables.product.prodname_github_app %} cannot yet be given permissions against an enterprise.
+If your app needs to access enterprise-level resources such as the enterprise object itself, you should use an {% data variables.product.prodname_oauth_app %} because a {% data variables.product.prodname_github_app %} cannot yet be given permissions against an enterprise. {% data variables.product.prodname_github_app %}s can still access enterprise-owned organization and repository resources.

 For more information about {% data variables.product.prodname_github_app %}s, see "[AUTOTITLE](/apps/creating-github-apps/setting-up-a-github-app/about-creating-github-apps)."